Join us! When you join NEA you become a member at the local, state, and national level. Start by finding the state you work in below.

-This course explores how educators can effectively leverage AI to enhance their professional practice, from classroom instruction to administrative tasks.
+Please Note: This course is free to take!
+To access it, simply add it to your cart and check out - just like a purchase, but with no cost.
+You’ll be asked to create a free NEA Professional Excellence Portal account if you don’t already have one.
+Course Overview: This course explores how educators can effectively leverage AI to enhance their professional practice, from classroom instruction to administrative tasks.
 Participants will build AI literacy, navigate ethical considerations, and apply practical strategies for integrating AI tools into their work.
 By the end of the course, educators will be equipped to use AI responsibly and advocate for its equitable and practical implementation in their educational settings.
-Target Audience K-12 and higher education educators interested in understanding and leveraging AI tools in their teaching practices.
-Objectives In this course, you will: Evaluate AI tools for their effectiveness in instructional and administrative tasks, ensuring they align with educational goals.
-Identify ethical considerations related to AI in education, including bias, transparency, data privacy, and equitable access.
-Develop strategies for integrating AI into teaching and professional workflows to enhance efficiency and student engagement.
-Analyze feedback and reflection data to assess AI’s impact on teaching practices and make informed decisions about its use.
+Target Audience: K-12 and higher education educators interested in understanding and leveraging AI tools in their teaching practices.
 Read more

-This course explores key principles for adopting Artificial Intelligence (AI) in education with a focus on evidence-based adoption practices, valid research, and attention to diverse and vulnerable learner needs.
+Please Note: This course is free to take!
+To access it, simply add it to your cart and check out - just like a purchase, but with no cost.
+You’ll be asked to create a free NEA Professional Excellence Portal account if you don’t already have one.
+Course Overview: This course explores key principles for adopting Artificial Intelligence (AI) in education with a focus on evidence-based adoption practices, valid research, and attention to diverse and vulnerable learner needs.
 The emphasis is on the importance of rigorous research, ongoing evaluation, and educator involvement to ensure that AI adoption in education is beneficial, equitable, and aligned with the needs of all learners.
 Target Audience: All educators who are interested in understanding and leveraging AI tools in their practices.
-Educators will: Implement AI tools and strategies based on evidence.
-Prioritize the needs of vulnerable learners when using AI.
-Understand the importance of ongoing evaluation and monitoring of AI in education.
-Understand how to leverage the benefits of AI use in education.
 Read more

-This course explores the foundational concepts of artificial intelligence (AI) and its potential educational applications.
+Please Note: This course is free to take!
+To access it, simply add it to your cart and check out - just like a purchase, but with no cost.
+You’ll be asked to create a free NEA Professional Excellence Portal account if you don’t already have one.
+Course Overview: This course explores the foundational concepts of artificial intelligence (AI) and its potential educational applications.
 Educators will learn to integrate AI tools effectively and ethically into teaching, learning, and administrative processes while fostering AI literacy among students.
-Target Audience: All educators interested in understanding and leveraging AI tools in their practices.
-Educators will Learn practical AI skills Gain critical awareness of AI opportunities and challenges Develop confidence in using AI as a tool to enhance teaching and learning.
+Target Audience: All educators who are interested in understanding and leveraging AI tools in their practices.
 Read more

-This course is about the vital role educators play in the age of AI.
+Please Note: This course is free to take!
+To access it, simply add it to your cart and check out - just like a purchase, but with no cost.
+You’ll be asked to create a free NEA Professional Excellence Portal account if you don’t already have one.
+Course Overview: This course is about the vital role educators play in the age of AI.
 While technology is changing fast, the heart of teaching is still human.
 Teaching is built on connection, collaboration, and empathy.
 Educators help decide how AI is used, from shaping school policies to making day-to-day classroom choices, so it stays ethical, fair, and focused on students.
 AI should be a helpful partner that supports learning, not a replacement for the relationships that matter most.
 Equity means ensuring that AI is shaped by diverse perspectives, including those of students, educators, families, and communities, so it serves every learner well."By continuing to learn, adapt, and speak up, educators can make sure AI advances in ways that reflect our shared values.
-Educators Will: Understand the importance of active participation in decision-making regarding transformational technologies, including AI.
-Design and implement instructional strategies that foster collaboration and engagement in learning with AI, prioritizing effective and equitable outcomes.
-Advocate for and influence AI implementation and policy decisions within educational institutions and at higher levels.
-Utilize AI tools to create and enhance diverse and collaborative learning environments that cater to all students.
-Develop and apply strategies for ethical AI use, ensuring that AI supports human agency and promotes equitable outcomes for all learners.
 Read more

 Shopping Cart